ericysun/FrontierTrailCam/README.md

 - The `TrailCam Case` folder includes CAD files and drafting sketches for the three pieces of the case:
 - Top Cover: Mounts ESP32 cam, RTC module
 - Bottom Cover: Mounts battery pack and charging circuitry
-- Camera Cover: gives nice aesthetic to the camera
+- Camera Cover: gives a nice aesthetic to the camera

+### Electrical & Circuitry
+- The main electrical components are:
+- 1 x ESP32 CAM AI Thinker
+- 1 x DPDT Switch
+- 1 x SPST Button
+- 1 x DS3231 RTC module
+- 1 x TP4056 Battery Charging Board
+- 2 x 18650 Battery
+- 2 x 18650 Battery Holder
+- Wiring is shown in the `camera_ap_storage` folder

 ### Notes
 Frontier TrailCam doesn't track the changes in daylight savings time.
 It also cannot take photos while it is being recharged.
+Battery life is estimated at about one month at a photo taking interval of one a day.